Hawaii public schools to remain closed until state goes 4 weeks without new COVID-19 cases

 In a section in the document on planning for reopening schools, the department quotes the Centers for Disease Control and Prevention as saying “there is almost no available data on the right time to re-start schools.”

-It goes on to explain that the Hawaii Department of Education will plan for reopening schools when there is “no recent evidence of community spread.”
+It goes on to explain that the state Department of Education will plan for reopening schools when there is “no recent evidence of community spread.”
 Conditions include:

 The department plans to follow the county’s lead if it is necessary to reopen schools on a staggered basis.